 BAGHDAD, Iraq – Iraq's interim president announced Wednesday the recovery of more than 50 bodies from the Tigris River (search), saying the grisly discovery was proof of claims that dozens were abducted from an area south of the capital despite a fruitless search by Iraqi forces.

-And northwest of Baghdad, witnesses said 19 bullet-riddled bodies were found slumped against a bloodstained wall in a soccer stadium in Haditha (search).
+Northwest of Baghdad, witnesses said 19 bullet-riddled bodies were found slumped against a bloodstained wall in a soccer stadium in Haditha (search).

-The country's most feared terror group, Al Qaeda in Iraq, claimed responsibility for two of the Baghdad attacks in a series of statements posted on a militant Web site.
+Iraq's most feared terror group, Al Qaeda in Iraq, claimed responsibility for two of the Baghdad attacks in a series of statements posted on a militant Web site.
 It was not possible to verify the claim.

 "Terrorists committed crimes there.
 It is not true to say there were no hostages.
 There were.
 They were killed, and they threw the bodies into the Tigris," Talabani told reporters.
 "We have the full names of those who were killed and those criminals who committed these crimes."

 Shiite leaders and government officials claimed last week that Sunni militants had abducted as many as 100 Shiites from the Madain area, 14 miles southeast of Baghdad.
 But when Iraqi forces moved into the town of 1,000 families, they found no captives, and residents said they had seen no evidence anyone had been seized.

 Madain is at the tip of a Sunni militant stronghold known as the "Triangle of Death," where there have been numerous retaliatory kidnappings.
 Police and health officials said victims are sometimes killed and dumped in the river.